-Impairment and Write-off of Deferred Charges and Project Development Costs
+Impairment and Write-off of Deferred Exploration Costs

-The Group assesses impairment on deferred charges when facts and circumstances suggest that the carrying amount of the asset may exceed its recoverable amount.
+The Group assesses impairment on deferred exploration costs when facts and circumstances suggest that the carrying amount of the asset may exceed its recoverable amount.
 Until the Group has sufficient data to determine technical feasibility and commercial viability, deferred charges need not be assessed for impairment.